-When families think about bridging the gap between what they have saved for college and the total cost of attendance, their minds usually go straight to private scholarships.
+When families think about bridging the gap between what they have saved for college, the financial aid they’re offered, and the total cost of attendance, their minds usually go straight to private scholarships.
 After all, everyone has heard a story from a friend or distant relative of a talented student with exceptional test scores who got a full-ride scholarship to a prestigious university from an alumni group or other third-party source.

 From the outside, it seems like these scholarships must be endless in amount and availability.
 There are always news stories about the amount of unused financial aid floating around out there – why shouldn’t some of it get funneled to your soon-to-be college student?

 Unfortunately, the world of private scholarships is often much more complicated than parents realize.
 Navigating the scholarship application landscape takes time and patience, and often even the most qualified students don’t get awarded any scholarship funds due to the overabundance of applicants.

 Still, when it comes to saving for the cost of college, every dollar counts.
 If private scholarships are part of your ideal college funding plan, here are five things you and your student need to know.

 Most private scholarships are intensely competitive, and the competition gets tougher the bigger the total award is.
 Some of the most popular scholarships (from Coca-Cola, Burger King, AXA Achievement, etc.) have high balances but also get thousands of applicants from across the nation each year and the application process can be very intensive (essays, volunteering, etc).

 Setting realistic expectations when applying is a key first step.
 Many parents think the world of their kids, and translate that into expecting massive private scholarship winnings.
 While it would be amazing if this was the case, it’s rarely how things turn out.
 Look to private scholarships to potentially cover a small gap in funding, or to take care of other smaller expenses – like books, school supplies, or laptops.

 2. Most Private Scholarships Are For Smaller Amounts